Slynchy/HTML5-Image-WebM-Player/README.md

 ================
 Just clone it/download ZIP and run the HTML file in Chrome.
 Simple.
 It MAY work on Firefox, but is not designed to.

+If you enabled auto mode, then use space bar to pause/play.
+Right/left arrow keys work as normal in auto mode.

 If you feel you can contribute, please do but it's a very simple app so there isn't much to contribute :P